Canon 10D vs G3X

-The Canon EOS 10D and the Canon PowerShot G3 X are two digital cameras that were announced, respectively, in February 2003 and June 2015.
+The Canon EOS 10D and the Canon PowerShot G3 X are two digital cameras that were revealed to the public, respectively, in February 2003 and June 2015.
 The 10D is a DSLR, while the G3X is a fixed lens compact.
-The cameras are based on an APS-C (10D) and an one-inch sensor.
-The 10D has a resolution of 6.3 megapixel, whereas the G3X provides 20 MP.
+The cameras are based on an APS-C (10D) and an one-inch (G3X) sensor.
+The 10D has a resolution of 6.3 megapixels, whereas the G3X provides 20 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon G3 X is considerably smaller (41 percent) than the Canon 10D.
 It is noteworthy in this context that the G3X is splash and dust-proof, while the 10D does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the G3X has a lens built in, whereas the 10D is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the 10D and their specifications in the Canon EF Lens Catalog.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 In case you want to display and compare another camera duo, you can use the CAM-parator app to select your camera combination among a large number of options.

 |2.||Canon G3 X||123 mm||77 mm||105 mm||733 g||300||Y||Jun 2015||999||ebay.com|

 |4.||Canon G9 X||98 mm||58 mm||31 mm||209 g||220||n||Oct 2015||529||ebay.com|